The Circle of Chaos

 Description:

 This fearsome ability is only known to have been applied a few times in recorded Kindred history, most spectacularly during the final nights of the last battle of Carthage.
 It is effectively a psychic nuclear bomb, used to incite every intelligent being within several miles (kilometers) into an orgy of bloodlust and rage.
 It is suspected that the Malkavians have used the threat of this power as a bargaining chip in several key negotiations.
+Of course, using this power is a violation of the Masquerade.

 System: